The Illusion of the Epoch

 Conclusions from the Materialist Conception of History

-History is nothing but the succession of the separate generations, each of which exploits the materials, the capital funds, the productive forces handed down to it by all preceding generations.
+- the productive forces handed down to it by all preceding generations.

 History, thus:

-- on one hand, continues the traditional activity in completely changed circumstances and\
+- on one hand, continues the traditional activity in completely changed circumstances and

 - on the other hand, modifies the old circumstances with a completely changed activity.